 Enough Project Internship

-As an Enough Project intern, you will become part of a dynamic organization that has provoked real change in the fight against mass atrocities.
-You will work alongside a team of driven individuals and gain practical skills and international human rights experience.
+Enough Project interns are part of a dynamic organization that has provoked real change in the fight against mass atrocities.
+Interns work alongside a team of driven individuals and gain practical skills and international human rights experience.
 Interns may help develop a campaign, attend a congressional hearing, assist in social media messaging, edit a policy report, or write for the Enough Said blog, all while helping to end genocide and crimes against humanity.

-At the Enough Project, we apply a multifaceted approach that focuses on the key drivers of conflict and mobilizes both lawmakers and the public to act.
-All of our departments collaborate to turn field research into policy recommendations, advocate for these changes, engage our activists, and promote these issues to the public.
-Every aspect of our work influences the rest, so whether you intern with a campaign, the communications department, or policy team, you will be making a difference.
+The Enough Project applies a multifaceted approach that focuses on the key drivers of conflict and mobilizes both lawmakers and the public to act.
+Enough Project interns learn many of the basic skills it takes to become a public policy professional in a progressive nonprofit from a front-row seat.
+All of its departments collaborate to turn field research into policy recommendations, advocate for these changes, engage activists, and promote these issues to the public.
+Every aspect of the organization’s work influences the rest, so interns make a difference whether they work with a campaign, the Communications department, or the Policy team.

-Advocacy—Enough’s advocacy department coordinates outreach to the administration, Capitol Hill, and our partners.
-By working closely with the campaigns team, they help develop strategies to advance Enough’s policy agenda.
+Advocacy: Enough’s Advocacy department coordinates outreach to the administration, Capitol Hill, and the organization’s partners.
+By working closely with the campaigns teams, it helps develop strategies to advance Enough’s policy agenda.
 Advocacy interns assist in all aspects of the advocacy department’s work, including research, event planning, grassroots advocacy, and communication with activists.

-Communications—The communications interns are an integral part of the Enough communications team.
-Interns track the Enough Project and its initiatives in print, broadcast, and online media and help develop new ways to engage our social media audience.
+Communications: Communications interns are an integral part of the Enough Communications team.
+Interns track the Enough Project and its initiatives in print, broadcast, and online media and help develop new ways to engage a social media audience.
 They also assist with updating Enough’s photo database, attending and covering events in the D.C. area, contributing to the Enough Said blog, and publicizing upcoming events.
 Communications interns have also worked on projects such as designing t-shirts, fliers, Twitter pages, Flickr slideshows, and videos.

-Darfur Dream Team—Enough’s Darfur Dream Team /Sister Schools Program works with partner organizations, including UNHCR and i-ACT, to support Darfuri refugee education in eastern Chad and to connect American and Darfuri students through a secure online social network.
-We believe that receiving an education is a right of every refugee child and critical for sustainable development.
+Darfur Dream Team: Enough’s Darfur Dream Team/Sister Schools Program works with partner organizations, including the U.N.
+High Commissioner for Refugees and i-ACT, to support Darfuri refugee education in eastern Chad and to connect American and Darfuri students through a secure online social network.
+Receiving an education is a right of every refugee child and critical for sustainable development.
 Interns for the Sister Schools Program work closely with staff to communicate and interact with student and faculty activists and leaders.
 Interns assist with school and donor outreach, social media, and writing and editing promotional materials.

-Development and Operations—Work behind the scenes with the people who make the Enough Project run on a day-to-day basis.
-Interns conduct research into prospective donors and assist with grant reports, financial tracking, office maintenance, and organizational policies and procedures.
+Development and Operations: Work behind the scenes with the people who make the Enough Project run on a day-to-day basis.
+Interns conduct research on prospective donors and assist with grant reports, financial tracking, office maintenance, and organizational policies and procedures.

-Policy—The Enough policy team, made up of D.C.-based analysts and field-based researchers, determines Enough’s policy positions and recommendations for each of our conflict areas.
+Policy: The Enough Policy team, made up of D.C.-based analysts and field-based researchers, determines Enough’s policy positions and recommendations for each of the organization’s conflict areas.
 Policy interns have the opportunity to assist staff with research and the production of a range of policy products, including blog posts, field dispatches, and strategy papers.

 - Picking up the South Sudan flag for John Prendergast’s interview on “The Colbert Report”

-- Seeing Dr. Denis Mukwege speak about his work on gender inequality and conflict in the Democratic Republic of the Congo, or DRC
+- Seeing Dr. Denis Mukwege speak about his work on gender inequality and conflict in the Democratic Republic of the Congo

 - Attending a congressional hearing on conflict minerals with Ben Affleck and John Prendergast